 Many species build dens in hillsides, natural cavities under trees or rocks, or in snow, which provide insulation and safety.
 In winter, these sites support prolonged dormancy (hibernation), and in several species, pregnant females give birth and nurse their cubs there.

-Males of the largest extant species, the polar bear, typically measure 7 ft 10 in to 9 ft 10 in (2.4 to 3 m) and weigh between 770 and 1,540 lb (350 and 700 kg).1 In contrast, the smallest species, the sun bear, measures between 3.25 and 4.58 ft in (1 and 1.4 m) and weighs between 55 and 143 lb (25 and 65 kg).2
+The bear family exhibits considerable variation in size among its species.
+For example, polar bear males typically measure 7 ft 10 in to 9 ft 10 in (2.4 to 3 m) and weigh between 770 and 1,540 lb (350 and 700 kg).1 In contrast, males of the sun bear measure between 3.25 and 4.58 ft in (1 and 1.4 m) and weigh between 55 and 143 lb (25 and 65 kg).2

 Bears have a robust body with massive shoulder blades and a broad pelvis.
 To support their bulk, they have four short yet strong limbs with five toes on each paw.
 Their toes are modified into non-retractable claws that help in digging burrows, climbing, or tearing prey.